Lukas Mähr

-Lukas Mähr (born 23 April 1990) is an Austrian sailor.
+Lukas Mähr (born 23 April 1990) is a retired Austrian sailor.
 He competed in the 470 event at the 2024 Summer Olympics, where he won a gold medal with Lara Vadlau.

 Biography

-Mähr's first success as a sailor came in 2017 when he won the Bronze medal at the Sailing World Championships at Thessaloniki, alongside his partner David Bargehr.
+Mähr's first success as a sailor came in 2017 when he won the bronze medal at the Sailing World Championships at Thessaloniki, alongside his partner David Bargehr.

 Since 2021, his sailing partner is Lara Vadlau in the 470 mixed category.
 They finished 8th in the 2022 world championships, 4th in 2023, and 10th in 2024.

 Their 4th place in 2023 brought them the qualification for the 2024 summer olympics.
-They entered the final medal race in the leading position, securing the gold medal with a 7th place finish.
+They entered the final medal race in the leading position, securing the gold medal with a 7th-place finish.

 Personal life

 Mähr is father of two children.
 He currently lives in Gutenstein in Lower Austria.